jpreardon/good-morning-display/WORKLOG.md

 That was way harder than it needed to be.
 I messed around with SVGs for a while before I gave up and went with a PNG.
 However, in the end, I don't think the image was causing my problem anyway.
 Bah

 - Add pointer cursor to buttons
+- Replace pixel based font sizing and margins with rems for paragraphs and form - #18

 ### 2020-04-23

 - Some settings icon stylings - #20

+Getting to work on a smaller screen size.
+Reading through the rudiments on [Every Layout](https://every-layout.dev/) just drove home what I kind of knew already: I shouldn't have been using pixels for layout.
+Hey, I had to start somewhere.
+I'll start by changing the font sizing to rems.

 ### 2020-04-22